AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-18-kmeans-trick.md

 This will be a small post, but an interesting one nevertheless.

 We all know, or at least heard about the K-Means clustering algorithm.
 I remember when I first found out about it, it seemed fascinating.
 An unsupervised learning algorithm that is fairly intuitive and mostly works well.
-But then in time the interest faded away, I started to understand its limitations, among which are the spherical cluster prior, its linear nature and what I found especially annoying in EDA scenarios, the fact that it doesn't find the optimal number of clusters by itself.
-And then, a couple of years ago, I found out about a few neet tricks of how to use K-Means.
+But then in time, the interest faded away, I started to understand its limitations, among which is the spherical cluster prior, its linear nature, and what I found especially annoying in EDA scenarios, the fact that it doesn't find the optimal number of clusters by itself.
+And then, a couple of years ago, I found out about a few neat tricks of how to use K-Means.
 So here it goes.

 # The first trick

 First, the baseline.
-I'll use mostly the breast cancer dataset, but you can play arround with any other dataset.
+I'll use mostly the breast cancer dataset, but you can play around with any other dataset.

 ```python
 from sklearn.cluster import KMeans